idan-at/eslint-plugin-package-json-dependencies/docs/rules/no-missing-types.md

 ````

-**NOTE**: If a package that contains its own types is installed, nothing else needs to be installed. (for example, `axios`)

 ## Options
-- `excludePatterns: string[]`: Makes this rule ignore packages that match the given patterns and do not fail.
-Might be useful for a custom jest-reporter or an ESLint plugin that do not have types.
+- `excludePatterns: string[]`: Tells this rule to ignore packages matching the given patterns.
+Might be useful for a custom `jest`-reporter or an `ESLint` plugin that doesn't have any types exposed.